ritza-co/replit-teachers/02-building-a-centralised-autograder.md

     return b - a
 ```

-Hit run again and you should see that the functions return results now.
+Hit `Run` again and you should see that the functions return results now.

 ![](https://i.ritzastatic.com/84fff66b30da42b89bba6b86428fa138/running-template-completed-errors.png)

-Uncomment the `# MODE = "SUBMIT"` line and press "Run" again.
+Uncomment the `# MODE = "SUBMIT"` line and press `Run` again.
 This time it should submit the solution to the grader and return a confirmation message.

 ![](https://i.ritzastatic.com/900076ca08094f929a0a387c39bfcb62/submission-confirmed.png)

-Fix the subtract function by swapping `b` and `a` as follows and submit it one more time by pressing the Run button.
+Fix the subtract function by swapping `b` and `a` as follows and submit it one more time by pressing the `Run` button.
 This lets us test that resubmissions are working.

 ```python
 def subtract(a, b):